-What’s the best time of day to trade Forex?
+What’s the best time to trade Forex?

 Timing is everything – in life, in business, in love.
 Being prepared to strike when the opportunity presents itself is essentially the definition of success.
 Is there a way to ensure that this happens?
 Yes.
 By doing everything in your power to be as ready as possible for the right moment.

 This mindset perfectly applies to Forex trading.
 Why?

 Because Forex is as time-sensitive as an industry can get.
 News on business, politics, finance and trade, change the valuation of currencies in split seconds.
 What that means is that being ready to act upon such volatile instruments is paramount for achieving any success.

 How do you stay ready, and what are the secrets for finding the best times to trade Forex?

 The answer is overlap.
 Yes, overlap.
 Let us explain.

 Normal Market Hours

 When we refer to Forex trading, we mainly talk about four primary markets:

 These markets trade at different times due to geography and the difference in time zones.
 Here’s a breakdown of their trading hours in Eastern Standard Time (EST):